 Late-stage troubleshooting

-Change Photo on Passport
+Change Photo for Passport

 Users searching this question are usually already inside the task and want to know whether the current image can be changed, improved, or should be replaced completely.
 That makes it a useful late-stage problem page rather than a generic rules page.